 Tracy Davidson is the morning anchor for NBC10 News Today alongside Vai Sikahema, helping viewers prepare for their day here in the City of Philadelphia.

 Since joining NBC10, Tracy has received many accolades for her outstanding work as a journalist.
 She has received 11 Emmy Awards, including the Best News Anchor Emmy for the Mid-Atlantic Region in 2008 and 2013.
 She was recognized with Pennsylvania’s Most Powerful and Influential Women Award by the National and Pennsylvania Diversity Council.
 In 2014, she was inducted into Philadelphia’s Broadcast Pioneers Hall of Fame.
-In 2017, Tracy was awarded with the “Hero Award” from Montgomery Child Advocacy project.
+In 2017, Tracy was awarded the “Hero Award” from Montgomery Child Advocacy Project.

-Passionate about many causes, Tracy devotes much of her personal time to community service serving grass roots organizations that support women and children like WOAR.
+Passionate about many causes, Tracy devotes much of her personal time to community service serving grassroots organizations that support women and children like WOAR.

 2019 Bridge of Courage Award recipients: